NSArt1/Transformer/README.md

 # Transformer
-Realisation of classical seq2seq transformer
+Realisation of classical seq2seq transformer for machine translation